schwarzlab-ccb/pyfraglib/docs/source/cli/index.rst

 Command Line Interface
 ======================

-pyfraglib provides a comprehensive command-line interface through the ``pyfrag.py`` script.
-This section covers all available commands and their options.
+pyfraglib provides a command-line interface through the ``pyfrag.py`` script.
+This section covers all available commands and most of their options.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    extract
    stats